FACT-Finder-Web-Components/magento2-module/README.md

 You can use console command which is implementation of Command of Symfony Console Component, builtin in Magento2.
 Command name: `factfinder:export [TYPE]`.
 You can add execution of this command to Your crontab file.
 - Arguments:
     - type (mandatory) - set the `FeedFactory` class with a type of data to be exported.
 If for a given type, no data provider exists, an exception will be thrown.
-Possible default values are `products` and `cms`.
+Possible default values are `product` and `cms`.
 - Options (all optional)
     - store - define a store, which the product data will be taken from
     - skip-ftp-upload - skips the ftp upload